tjohann/a20_sdk/README.md

 The first number is the mayor number which reflect bigger changes.
 The second number (minor) will change because of

 	- new scripts
-	- kernel/updates of all 4 devices
+	- kernel/updates of all 4 devices (-> including new device images)

 So a simple version update of the olimex kernel will not increase the minor number, instead it will increase the third number (age number):

 	- bugfixes
-	- update kernel versions only on one device
+	- update kernel versions only on one device (without new device images)
-	- updates of on device images
+	- updates of only one device images
 	- all smaller changes